 not find any boric acid.
 Is there a substitute?

 The boric acid is an important ingredient, so I suggest you use the recipe as written.
 Because boric acid can be used in the manufacture of certain illegal drugs, most drug stores do not leave it just sitting out on the shelf with all their other products.
 No prescription is required, but it is usually kept behind the counter.
 Just ask your pharmacist for it.
 I have a friend who works in a CVS pharmacy and she assures me that just about any drug store should be able to obtain boric acid powder for you.
 Just ask the pharmacist for help.
-Another option, of course, is to purchase the boric acid powder over the Internet...
+If you have any trouble finding it locally, you can buy boric acid powder at Amazon.com

 I can't find one of those plastic applicator bottles

 with the long snout, like what you have pictured on your web page.
 Any suggestions?

 We got ours at a beauty supply store.
 However, you can use just about any kind of container with a long tip that is small enough to squirt the solution inside the ear canal.
 It ain't rocket science.
 An ear dropper or an oral syringe from a drug store will work just fine.
 We just happen to like the plastic applicator from the beauty supply store because it has markings on the side that show ounces... so it becomes very easy to measure the ingredients when pouring them in to the bottle.
 You can buy the applicator bottles at Amazon.com if you can not find them locally.

 Can the Betadine be purchased online?